 - Place the tray into the oven.

-- Bake for 20 minutes, until they are lightly golden.
+- Bake for 20 minutes, or until they are lightly golden.

 - Leave to cool slightly before moving to a cooling rack to cool completely.